axjms1/portfolio/content/plo/design-development/maker_design.md

 tags: ["D&D", "Arduino", "EDTECH 538", "Instructional Design", "Maker"]
 weight: 30
 ---
 This artifact was completed recently in EDTECH 538: Maker Tech.
 It is a maker project proposal that expanded into an almost full-fledged instructional design.
 I really enjoyed learning more about the Arduino platform and leaned into that with this proposal.
-The proposoal would help an instructor introduce simple circuits and Ohm's Law to secondary or adult learners through a series of mini projects using the Arduino microcontroller.
+The proposal would help an instructor introduce simple circuits and Ohm's Law to secondary or adult learners through a series of mini projects using the Arduino microcontroller.

 I like to think the first three artifacts in this portfolio show a progression in learning and efficiency in developing instructional designs as I progressed through the program.
 Although, this design is less robust than the one developed for EDTECH 503; that class informed the development of this proposal and I hope that is reflected in the design.